praydog/uevr-docs/src/README.md

 ## Getting Started

-1. Launch the frontend GUI (UnrealVR.exe)
+1. Launch the frontend GUI (UEVRInjector.exe)
 2. Launch the target game
 3. Locate the game in the process dropdown list
 4. Select your desired runtime (OpenVR/OpenXR)